-8. On the 15 September 2016 Full Council agreed a core annual 'define & deliver' cycle which links together the following annual processes:
+7. On the 15 September 2016 Full Council agreed a core annual 'define & deliver' cycle which links together the following annual processes:

-Annual Process Main Objective Commissioning Cycle Stage State of the Borough A single 'picture' of how the Borough is ANALYSE assessment changing and the needs of residents Policy & Budget Setting Agreeing and funding priorities for the PLAN & Strategic Risks next year as the basis for service Review planning, informed by an update of the Strategic Risk Register Service Planning & Translating the Council's priorities into DO PDRs action and accountability Corporate Performance Reviewing whether residents are better REVIEW Monitoring off as a result of the Council's work
+Annual Process Main Objective Commissioning Cycle Stage State of the Borough assessment A single 'picture' of how the Borough is changing and the needs of residents ANALYSE Policy & Budget Setting & Strategic Risks Review Agreeing and funding priorities for the next year as the basis for service planning, informed by an update of the Strategic Risk Register PLAN Service Planning & PDRs Translating the Council's priorities into action and accountability DO Corporate Performance Monitoring Reviewing whether residents are better off as a result of the Council's work REVIEW

-9. The processes link together to produce a continuous cycle of effective, evidence based action and improvement.
+8. The processes link together to produce a continuous cycle of effective, evidence based action and improvement.